RashidCodes/A-P-I/tutorial.md

 })
 ```

 Now console.logging(req.body) displays "undefined" because express inherently can't process data of the json type.
-To do this, we need a package called 'body-parser'.
+To do this, we need a package called **body-parser**.

 ```bash
 npm install body-parser